-Slice the butter into pieces and place in the bottom of a 9X13 baking pan.
-Then place the entire pan in the oven and allow the butter to melt.
+Slice 8 tablespoons butter into pieces and place them in the bottom of a 9x13 baking dish.
+Place the dish in the oven and allow the butter to melt.

-In a large mixing bowl, sti together the blueberries, sugar, lemon juice, lemon zest and cinnamon to cover the blueberries in the mixture.
+In a large mixing bowl, stir together 4 cups blueberries, ½ cup granulated sugar, 1 tablespoon lemon juice, 1 teaspoon lemon zest, and ¼ teaspoon ground cinnamon until the blueberries are well coated.

-Drizzle the batter over the top of the blueberries in the baking dish.
+Drizzle the batter evenly over the blueberry mixture in the baking dish.

 Bake for 25–30 minutes until the batter is cooked through and the top is lightly golden brown.

-Remove from the oven and let the cobbler sit for 5-10 minutes and then it’s ready to serve warm topped with ice cream and enjoy!
+Remove from the oven and let sit for 5–10 minutes before serving.

 Video